Edgar Moyo

+Rafael Mariano Grossi, IAEA Director General met with Hon.
+Edgar Moyo, Minister of Energy and Power Development of Zimbabwe, during a bilateral meeting at the IAEA 68th General Conference held at the Agency headquarters in Vienna, Austria.
+18 September 2024.

 Edgar Moyo is a Zimbabwean politician.
 He is currently serving as the Minister of Public Service, Labour and Social Welfare.
 He also worked as the Minister of Energy until December 2024, deputy minister of the primary and secondary education.
 He is a member of ZANU–PF.

 Background

 Early life

 Moyo was born in 1962 at Kezi Hospital in Zimbabwe and grew up in Halale, an area near Njelele Shrine.

 Secondary school education

 He attended Tennyson Hlabangana Secondary School in the Hope Fountain in 1976.
 It is here where did his form one to Three around 1978.
 He abandoned the school when he was in form 3 in February 1978 and crossed the border that connects Botswana and Zimbabwe to join his military training for Rhodesian war.

 Soon after the ceasefire, Moyo returned to his home in 1980 and returned to his high school, Tennyson Hlabangana to purse his Ordinary Level Studies.
 After the completion of his O Level, he was employed at Homestead Secondary School in Kezi as the temporary teacher.